degencodebeast/RejuvenateAI-lukso/README.md

 - Allowing users to setup meetings with nutritionists who would offer professional consultation to them.
 - Providing educative articles that can inspire users to live healthier lives.
 - Providing educative meal and fitness plans that paid subscribers have access to.
+- Users can interact with each other in our communities and work on health goals/challenges together.
+- Users can set up in real life events in communities and meet up and do healthy activities together like long walks, marathons etc.

 ## 💻 How we built RejuvenateAI

 Here's a breakdown of how it was built:

-1. Users can sign up with the ```joinCommunity``` function, which they will pay the subscription fee and then get onboarded into our platform to enjoy our services
+1. Users can sign up with the ```register``` function, which they will pay the subscription fee and then get onboarded into our platform to enjoy our services

 2. Nutritionists can sign up with the ```applyForNutritionistRole``` function, which they will pass their credentials into and have their application status set to pending.